NicholasCoppola21/ccisd-skyward/README.md

 \* Cannot parse progress report cards or STAAR EOC ones.

 ## WARNING: Rapid login attempts may block your account.
 I can not help you if this happens.

+## A Note on GPA Calculations
+If you're a studeent that is graduation in the **year 2026 or beyond**, electives do NOT count towards GPA.
+To keep the GPA calculator in this program accurate; you have to **manually remove** these classes from the parsed ReportCard and then pass that to the gpa function.
+It is **NOT** automatically done.

 ## Quick Start Guide
 - Install the package using NPM/yarn: `npm install ccisd-skyward`/`yarn add ccisd-skyward`